-- (a) only screened baggage is loaded into aircraft engaged in civil aviation; - (b) all hold baggage to be carried on commercial aircraft is protected from unauthorised interference from the point it is screened or accepted into the care of the carrier, whichever is earlier, until departure of the aircraft on which it is to be carried; and that if there are grounds to suspect that the integrity of hold baggage may be jeopardised, the hold baggage is re-screened before being placed on board an aircraft; - (c) persons engaged to implement security controls are subject to background checks, selection procedures and are adequately trained; - (d) COMAT and COMAIL are subjected to appropriate security controls prior to placement on board an aircraft engaged in passenger commercial flights; - (e) all cargo and mail to be carried on a commercial aircraft is protected from unauthorised interference from the point of screening or that other security controls are applied until departure of the aircraft on which it is to be carried; and if there are grounds to suspect that the integrity of cargo and mail may be jeopardized, the cargo and mail is re-screened before being placed on board an aircraft; and
+- (a) only screened hold baggage is loaded into an aircraft engaged in civil aviation; - (b) all hold baggage to be carried on a commercial aircraft is protected from unauthorised interference from the point it is screened or accepted into the care of the carrier, whichever is earlier, until departure of the aircraft on which it is to be carried and that if there are grounds to suspect that the integrity of the hold baggage may be jeopardised, the hold baggage is re-screened before being placed on board an aircraft; - (c) persons engaged to implement security controls are subject to background checks, selection procedures and are adequately trained; - (d) appropriate security controls, including screening where practicable, are applied to cargo and mail, prior to their being loaded onto an aircraft; - (e) COMAT and COMAIL are subjected to appropriate security controls prior to placement on board an aircraft engaged in passenger commercial flights;

-(f) enhanced security measures apply to high-risk cargo and mail to appropriately mitigate the threats associated with it.
+- (f) all cargo and mail to be carried on a commercial aircraft is protected from unauthorised interference from the point of screening or other security controls are applied until departure of the aircraft on which it is to be carried and if there are grounds to suspect that the integrity of cargo and mail may be jeopardised, the cargo and mail is re-screened before being placed on board an aircraft; - (g) an airport operator, an aircraft operator or a regulated agent shall establish and maintain initial and recurrent dangerous goods training programmes and comply with the International Civil Aviation Organisation Technical Instructions for the Safe Transportation of Dangerous Goods by Air, Doc.
+9284 and any amendments which may be specified during a period of applicability of an edition; and - (h) enhanced security measures apply to high-risk cargo and mail to appropriately mitigate the threats associated with it.

-44. Security measures to be taken by aircraft operator.
+46. Security measures to be taken by aircraft operator